charlesll/i-melt/docs/source/predictions.rst

   .. code-block:: python

-      prediction = imelt_model.predict("property", composition)
+      prediction = imelt_model.predict(properties, composition)

-where "property" is a string indicating the property you want, composition is a compositional array that has been put in good shape (simply use the `generate_query_single` or `generate_query_range` to do so).
+where properties is a list of strings indicating the properties you want, composition is a compositional array that has been put in good shape (simply use the `generate_query_single` or `generate_query_range` to do so).
 Optional arguments are the temperature T and lbd, the optical wavelength at which you want the optical refractive index if that is what you are after.

 Here is a list of the "property" available: